mindit-io/aws-sam-serverless-services/README.md

 # AWS SAM sample templates for serverless REST deployments

-[AWS SAM](https://github.com/awslabs/serverless-application-model) it's a great framework to start building [serverless applications](https://martinfowler.com/articles/serverless.html).
+[AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) it's a great framework to start building [serverless applications](https://martinfowler.com/articles/serverless.html).
 With just a few lines of configuration, you can define the application you want and deploy it.

 [AWS SAM](https://github.com/awslabs/serverless-application-model) hides all the boilerplate configurations needed if building directly using [AWS CloudFormation](https://aws.amazon.com/cloudformation/) resources and properties.